Niobid Painter

-Musical scene with three women.
-Side A of a red-figure amphora, Walters Art Museum.
+Amazonomachy scene with Achilles and Penthesilea.
+Side A of a red-figure krater, Agrigento Regional Archaeological Museum.

 The Niobid Painter was an ancient Athenian vase painter in the red-figure style who was active from approximately 470 to 450 BC.
 He is named after a calyx krater which shows the god Apollo and his sister Artemis killing the children of Niobe, who were collectively called the Niobids.
 The krater is known as the Niobid Krater and is now housed at the Louvre in Paris.
 In his other work he shows a preference for Amazonomachy scenes and three-quarter-view faces.

 His student Polygnotos continued his style of vase painting.